Skip to main content

 Sector: AI compliance and governance SaaS for fintech and healthcare

-What we do: Ongoing tech partnership — growth, automation, and feature delivery.
+What we do: Ongoing tech partnership — product surfaces, growth, automation.
 Equity-aligned.

 Headline result: 0 to 2 paid early adopters (Sortitt, Ping Up) in the first quarter

 Most of our work is fixed-price, fixed-scope, handed-over-and-done.
 ManagEaze is the opposite.
 We're inside the company.
 Faisal, Zoya, and Meeran lead.
-We carry the growth and automation work that an early-stage team can't hire for yet.
+We carry the product, growth, and automation work that an early-stage team can't hire for yet.

 The situation